 How can I get handbag insurance?

 If your handbag is particularly expensive, you can purchase policies from specialist designer handbag insurers.
 This kind of policy is only offered by a few insurers, and it will have a much higher limit on how much you can claim in the event of damage or theft.
-This benefit, however, comes with the price of higher premiums.
+Naturally though, this kind of cover will be more expensive.

 Cover for inside the home

-When looking to keep your handbag safe, one of the first things you should know is that most standard home insurance policy providers will cover your valuables when in the house as standard.
-As with most insurance policies, there is an upper limit of what your provider will be willing to pay-out when you make a claim.
-Due to this limit, if you own a particularly expensive handbag, you may have to take out a more comprehensive policy, or even a completely new policy, that lists your handbag as a separate item.
+If you own a particularly expensive handbag, you may have to take out a more comprehensive policy, or even a completely new policy that lists your handbag as a separate item.
 You may already have this option available if anyone in your home has insured an expensive gadget, for example a laptop.

 Most home insurance providers will ask you to provide them with a list of valuables when you sign up for a policy.
-If they don’t do this, you should make it a priority to let them know about what valuables you need included.
 A failure to declare your handbag may well mean that you will not be able to claim for it should anything happen.

 Cover for outside the home